Federal judge clears Florida of violating Stop WOKE order - NewsBreak

 Lawyer: DOJ searched Biden home, found classified documents

-President Joe Biden's personal lawyer says the Justice Department has searched the president's home in Delaware and located six documents containing classification markings
+WASHINGTON (AP) — The Justice Department has searched President Joe Biden’s home in Delaware and located six documents containing classification markings and also took possession of some of his notes, the president’s lawyer said Saturday.
+Bob Bauer, a lawyer for the president, said the Justice Department conducted...

-GOP Group Played Graphic Footage Of Breonna Taylor Death In Public: Reports

-A local NAACP chapter says audio of gunshots rang out over the restaurant while others were trying to eat.

 The ‘great resignation’ continues, especially in these areas